 And with reports of influencers raking in over $100,000 for a single Instagram shoutout, it’s no surprise many of us want a share of the pie.
 But with internet fame being so misunderstood (does fame = influence?) it can be hard to know what to do and where to start when it comes to building a loyal following.

-Becoming a social media influencer in 2019 might take a little more effort than it did just a decade ago, but it’s certainly still possible.
-Here is a quick, practical guide on how to become a social media influencer:
+Becoming a social media influencer in 2020 is a highly appealing way to make money online, but it might take a little more effort than it did just a decade ago.
+Here are a few tips on how to grow your audience and become a social media influencer:

 You may think that as an influencer you need to be on every existing social network, but the key to a successful social media presence is creating great content.
 The best thing to do is to stick with one main platform, and use a few others to help promote it.
 For example, you may decide to start a YouTube channel, which you can then promote on your Instagram account with a link back to your channel.
 Or you might want to stick with Instagram only, by curating your best images and using popular hashtags.